tojiboyevf/point-cloud-plane-extraction/cpf_segmentation/README.md

 ## Testing repo:

 If you are using docker image by default the path of working directory will be in `build` folder.
+You can use `.ply` or `.pcd` formats as a dataset format.
 To test the library, use following general command:

 ```
 pathOfBuildDirectory/segmentation_test pathOfDataset/data.pcd -o outputFolderPath/nameOfOutputfile